The 10 Important Do’s and Don’ts of Choosing a Side Hustle

 You’ll need to invest some time into making fast money online, but you shouldn’t have to devote all your days, nights, and weekends to it.
 These “small potatoes” opportunities aren’t scams but rather hobbies.
 They generally don’t offer enough earnings for the time you invest in them.
 The opportunities you’ll see commonly are:

 Online surveys.
 Online survey sites claim to offer cash for taking simple surveys.
-Unfortunately, these surveys can long, and the high-paying ones may be hard to come by.
+Unfortunately, these surveys can be long, and the high-paying ones may be hard to come by.
 It’s common to waste 10 minutes on a pre-survey only to find out you don’t qualify for the real thing.
-Surveys are great for passing the time, so save them when you’re not in a financial bind.
+Surveys are great for passing the time, so save them for when you’re not in a financial bind.

 Multi-level marketing.
 These companies appear to offer a lucrative income selling products to your friends, but most of the time you make money by recruiting other people to sell “under” you.
 The products might be great but are not worth losing your friends.

 View this post on Instagram

 The toughest thing about avoiding MLM’s is that they make it “look” so enticing. 🔮 Everyone who tells you to join says they’re making money and that many others do as well.
 They use words like “freedom” and “financial independence” to excite you.
 But, the truth is, most participants lose money.
 Be weary of opportunities like this.

 Matched betting.
 These online sports betting sites offer “no risk” returns and bonuses when you deposit minimum amounts.
 The truth is that while sites claim “guaranteed profit”, they don’t guarantee a good profit and one mistake can mean hundreds of dollars in losses.

 Don’t get distracted by opportunities that seem too good to be true.
 Focus on the ones that require a little more work and have a consistent history of payments.

 4. Don’t: Make large upfront investments.